mcaserta/time-series-concurrency-example/README.md

 ## Service providers

-Suppose we have internet services that expose temperature and carbon monoxide levels monitoring values.
-Those services would expose an api that gives us time series data<sup>[[3]](#time-series-data)</sup>.
+Suppose we have internet services that expose temperature and carbon monoxide level monitoring values.
+These services might expose an api that gives us time series data<sup>[[3]](#time-series-data)</sup>.

 So, for instance, we might call a temperature monitoring service, and it would